 - That 60% I speak of, is it guaranteed?
 The virtual world is governed by laws that are man-made and predictable (computer games and social media etc.).
 It is therefore more certain that if we follow the rules of a game we are guaranteed the results we set out to achieve rather than the unpredictability of the academic world.

 - Even if we mess up in the virtual world, we can always use an extra life or hit the reset switch.
 Many are being brought up never having to lose or start from the beginning so just think of the turmoil of having to start from scratch on a piece of homework that we put time and effort into writing.

 - On the note of failure and also pressure, as I discussed in my previous blog article (what are we running from), technology is a great way of running from it and giving distance to our anxieties while also delivering a quick shot of dopamine when we really need it.

 What is the effect of this?
-The aforementioned article mentions many parents worrying of the lack of self-discipline in their children by connecting to non-curricular activities rather than doing their homework, but as I have shown in my other posts, this is just one aspect of how technology has impacted our lives.
-We live in a world with so much stimulus its quite normal to be flicking from app to app, have 3 or 4 conversations on the go, or even be doing 2 or 3 pieces of work simultaneously.
-Its becoming increasingly backward and ‘prehistoric’ to just be doing one thing at a time.
+The aforementioned article mentions many parents worrying about the lack of self-discipline in their children by connecting to non-curricular activities rather than doing their homework, but as I have shown in my other posts, this is just one aspect of how technology has impacted our lives.
+We live in a world with so much stimulus it’s quite normal to be flicking from app to app, have 3 or 4 conversations on the go, or even be doing 2 or 3 pieces of work simultaneously.
+It’s becoming increasingly backwards and ‘prehistoric’ to just be doing one thing at a time.
 We feel we are missing out if we are not doing more than one thing at once.
-Unfortunately many children have not developed the self discipline to complete the home work, which to be frank, they would rather not be doing.
+Unfortunately, many children have not developed the self-discipline to complete the homework, which to be frank, they would rather not be doing.

 I would love to know your thoughts